||Business, Ministry, Center for Online and Extended Education

-The Ministry Leadership version of the MALS is offered in a hybrid format (on-ground intensive courses involving some online work, together with the option to take some courses entirely online) and involves both a set curriculum and some elective choices.
-On- ground courses involve intensives (four days or three Friday/Saturday meetings), which take place during three regularly scheduled semesters (Fall, Spring, Summer).
+The Ministry Development version of the MALS is offered in a hybrid format (on-ground intensive courses involving some online work, together with the option to take some courses entirely online) and involves both a set curriculum and some elective choices.
+On-ground courses involve intensives (four days or three Friday/Saturday meetings), which take place during three regularly scheduled semesters (Fall, Spring, Summer).
 Courses have no prerequisites, so students can begin at the start of any of the three semesters.

-The Organizational Development and Ministry Development versions of the MALS are offered online in 7- or 8-week lengths, with no prerequisites.
+The Organizational Management versions of the MALS are offered online in 7- or 8-week lengths, with no prerequisites.
 Thus, students can begin their program at various times throughout the year.
 Cognate courses are offered through their respective colleges, so students work closely with their academic advisor to determine course scheduling.

 Conditional Acceptance Policy

 Students whose academic histories reflect a GPA below 2.7 may be accepted to the program on a conditional basis for their first six credits of graduate study.
 These applicants will be evaluated on a case-by-case basis, taking into account their personal and academic strengths and the specific academic program to which they are applying.
 Once the conditions have been met, they will be fully accepted to the program.